Dogs In Danger Of Marijuana Poisoning, Vets Warn

 Shelly Wood, a Kelowna-area resident had to rush her 6-year old cocker spaniel, Joey to the veterinarian on multiple occasions after picking up joint butts without her noticing.

-“On two occasions he must have ingested more than the butt of a joint because he had quite a severe reaction,” she says
+“Twice, he must have smoked way more than he should have because he had a pretty intense reaction,” she says.

 Woods added that the incident has made her extra vigilant in public spaces now because the smell of marijuana butts can be irresistible to some dogs.